 Turning Real-World Inspiration into a Fiction Picture Book – If you’re inspired to write a book in part by something that really happened, here’s an article that offers insight to the process.

 The “P” word – A writer’s look at patience and how distance and time from a manuscript is essential.

 Read-Aloud Power: How to Write a Storytime ‘Hit’ – An essential read for writers who want to create books for very young listeners.

 The Other “P” word – Pacing! – Take a look at how conflict, anticipation, and structure are elements that can make or break a picture book.

 Making Lists: A Writing Strategy to Improve Your Focus – Learn from author Miranda Paul one of her strategies that can help writers who struggle to stay committed to finishing and polishing their manuscript, or who aren’t sure where their book could fit in the marketplace.

 Congratulations, you’ve made it to the end!
 Although all of this advice is a minuscule fraction of what I’ve learned, it has taken quite a bit of time to compile.
 If you’ve found this page useful, please consider supporting me by buying and recommending my books or checking them out from your local library.
-You can even get signed copies by calling my hometown bookstore, The Reader’s Loft (they will ship!).
+You can even get signed copies by calling my hometown indie bookseller, Lion’s Mouth Bookstore.

 There are literally hundreds of ways you can teach yourself to write, revise, edit, and submit your work.
 You will be overwhelmed often.
 You will get bad advice from time to time.
-But if you persist, keep an open mind, and remain dedicated to a worthwhile and honest purpose, I’m willing to bet that success (however you choose to define it) will find you eventually.
+You may encounter racism, sexism, ageism, and other forms of discrimination.
+Persist, please.
+Keep an open mind.
+Remain dedicated to a worthwhile and honest purpose.
+I’m rooting for your success (however you choose to define it).
 Work hard and don’t give up.
-I’m rooting for you, and so are the children who need your books.
+Children need your books.